bretbouchard/Local_Intelligence_MCP/README.md

-# Local Intelligence MCP
+# 🧠 Local Intelligence MCP

-A cross-platform Swift-based Model Context Protocol (MCP) server that provides comprehensive text processing and content analysis tools to AI agents while maintaining strict security and privacy requirements.
+A Swift-based, cross-platform Model Context Protocol (MCP) server that extends Apple's on-device Intelligence features to local AI agents in a secure and privacy-preserving way.

+Local Intelligence MCP provides text processing, summarization, and contextual analysis tools designed to augment Apple Intelligence capabilities within your own applications — without sharing data externally and without being affiliated with or authored by Apple.

+## ✅ Key Points

+- **Built independently** using Apple's public frameworks and Model Context Protocol support
+- **Integrates with Apple Intelligence** for local inference, privacy, and system-level AI features
+- **Not developed, endorsed, or affiliated** with Apple Inc.
+- **Privacy-first architecture**: all analysis runs locally, with optional sandboxed model extensions

 ## ✨ Features